mike391/lucidgloves-hardware/README.md

 * Tensioner (5x)
 * Cover (5x)
 * Holder (5x)
-* GuideRing (2x per finger, 1x for thumb)
+* GuideRing (2x per finger, 1x for thumb, will need to be resized to fit)
-* EndCap (1x per finger, can be substituted for smaller guide ring)
+* EndCap (1x per finger, will need to be resized to fit)

-Disclaimer: You WILL need to print multiple sizes of the EndCap and GuideRing to fit the size of your fingers.
-Resize these in your slicer.
-Alternatively, you could print them in TPU for more flexible sizing.
-I recommend resizing the EndCaps non-uniformally to squish them down to fit the oval shape of your fingers, this way they don't rotate around.
+Guide for printing parts: [Printing guide](https://github.com/LucidVR/lucidgloves-hardware/wiki/Parts-Printing-Guide)

 **Required parts for each hand: [Parts List](https://github.com/LucidVR/lucidgloves-hardware/wiki/Prototype-3-Parts-List)**
 Optional: